apache/flink/docs/dev/python/user-guide/table/python_table_api_connectors.md

 ### from/to Pandas

-It supports to convert between PyFlink Table and Pandas DataFrame.
+PyFlink Tables support conversion to and from Pandas DataFrame.

 {% highlight python %}